 If you need to cancel or postpone your surgery or appointment because you are unwell, please call the phone number on your appointment letter as soon as possible and let the department know.

 Due to emergencies we sometimes need to postpone bookings at short notice.
-It may be necessary to postpone your surgery even after you have been admitted to hospital.
+It may be necessary to postpone your surgery even after you have been admitted for hospital care.
 We will book your surgery into the next available time slot.

 You can help your own recovery by learning about your condition on our HealthInfo West Coast website.

-Please do not bring any valuables into the hospital unless absolutely necessary (including valuable items of clothing).
-If necessary, we can store valuables and money in a locked cupboard or deposit them in the hospital safe.
-Any personal belongings you bring into the hospital are at your own risk, and Canterbury DHB does not accept any responsibility for safeguarding any personal items that you bring into hospital.
+Please do not bring any valuables into the health facility unless absolutely necessary (including valuable items of clothing).
+If necessary, we can store valuables and money in a locked cupboard or deposit them in the facility’s safe.
+Any personal belongings you bring to Te Nikau, Grey Hospital & Health Centre are at your own risk, and West Coast DHB does not accept any responsibility for safeguarding any personal items that you bring into the building.

 Please note: cell phones interfere with medical equipment at close range.
 Please turn off your phone within 1 metre of medical equipment.